MerkulovDaniil/hse24/homework.md

     1. Perform the sensitivity analysis.
 Which constraint could be relaxed to increase the profit the most?
 Prove it numerically.

-1. Prove the optimality of the solution
+1. Prove the optimality of the solution [10 points]

     $$
     x = \left(\frac{7}{3} , 0, \frac{1}{3}\right)^T